omgnetwork/elixir-omg/docs/architecture.md

 **NOTE** there's a multitude of exiter-related processes, which work along these lines, we're not listing them here

 - pushes exit-related events to `OMG.State` on child chain server's side
-- pushes exit-related events to `OMG.Watcher.ExitProcessor` on watcher's side
+- pushes exit-related events to `OmgWatcher.ExitProcessor` on watcher's side
 - pushes exit-related events to `WatcherDB`

 ### `:depositor`